OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 1. Begin by exploring pressures important to your study area.
 What are big stressors acting along your coastlines?
 2. Are data available to measure these stressors?
 If not, are other indirect measures or proxies available to represent these stressors?
 3. Evaluate the pressures included in the global assessment.
 For example, if there is no mariculture in your study area, you could remove pressures data layers that only affect this goal (i.e. genetic escapes).
-4. Are all of them relevant?
+4. Also while examining the pressures included in the global assessment, are all of them relevant?
 Are there local data that can be substituted in the place of global data?
 5. Determine the pressure category for any additional stressors in your study area, and add it to the pressures matrix.
-6. When all stressors are included in the pressures matrix, determine which goals it affects.
-Then, determine the weight rankings of all stressors for each goal.
+6. When all stressors are included in the pressures matrix, determine which goals they affect.
+Then, for each goal, determine the weight rankings of all stressors.
 Use literature and expert judgement to determine this.
-7. Prepare each pressure data layer as described in this manual only after steps 1-6 are completed.
-In addition to the proper formatting for the Toolbox, _pressures data must be rescaled (normalized) on a unitless scale from 0 - 1, where 0 is no stressor at all and 1 is the highest possible value for the stressor, or the value at which the goal achievement is completely impaired.
+7. Prepare each pressure data layer as described in the **Formatting Data for the Toolbox** section only after steps 1-6 are completed.
+In addition to the proper formatting for the Toolbox, _pressures data must be rescaled (normalized) on a unitless scale from 0 - 1, where 0 is no stressor at all and 1 is the highest possible value for the stressor.
 You will have to determine how to rescale the data, whether it is based on the highest value in the data range or other methods._

 ##### Including pressures from global assessments

-If you are not able to find local data for stressors, you may use the data from the global assessments for your country.
+If you are not able to find local data for stressors, you may use the data from the global assessments.
 For most of the stressors, this means that there will not be differences between the regions within your study area.
 However, several stressors included in the global assessment are based on spatial data at high resolution from previous work by Halpern *et al.* (2008) in *Science:* [A global map of human impact on marine ecosystems](http://www.sciencemag.org/content/319/5865/948.abstract).
 These data are available at a resolution of 1 km^2 for the entire global ocean, and can be extracted for the regions in your study area.
 The stressors available at 1km^2 resolution are indicated below with ** \*\* **.

 <span style="font-size:0.8em">